fartingrocket/masternode_scripts/README.md

 a new one.

 The file contains all the parameters needed to use the different functions
-* `ticker`: SAPP, 777, UCR, ODC, etc...
-* `wallet_data_dir`: Path to the data directory of your wallet (directory containing the blockchain and wallet.conf)
-* `wallet_cli_path`: wallet to the `cli` binary
-* `IHOSTMN-API-KEY`: You need to get it from ihostmn so you can connect to your account
+* `IHOSTMN-API-KEY`: You need to get it from ihostmn so you can connect to your account visit https://ihostmn.com/settings.php to get your key.
+* `coins`: a dict containing all the coins parameters
+name: a free text for the coin name
+* `block_average` (optional): URL to retrieve the average block time from the API
+* `last_block` (optional): URL to retrieve the last block height from the API
+* `max_collateral_at_block`: (optional): block height at which the rewards start decreasing
-  * visit https://ihostmn.com/settings.php to get your key.
+* `wallet_data_dir`: path to your wallet data dir for this coin
+* `wallet_cli_path`: path to your wallet cli (cli name must be included in the path)
 * `new_txs`: the list of transaction hashes and transaction indexes to create new MNs.
 You have two options :
   1) Simply type in your wallet console `getmasternodeoutputs` and copy/paste the result there
   2) Using the daemon, you can retrieve the transactions using the configurator (see : How to setup the wallet handles)